drivendataorg/sfp-cervical-biopsy-runtime/README.md

 Your `submission.zip` file must exist in the `submission` folder here in order to be processed when you are testing execution locally.

-To prepare the example submission and put it into the submission folder, run the following command in the terminal:
+To prepare the example submission and put it into the submission folder, first check if you already have a file named `submission.zip` in the `submission` folder.
+If so, you'll need to remove it (we don't do it automatically so that you don't accidentally lose your work).
+Then run:

 ```bash
 make pack-benchmark
 ```

-If you already have a file named `submission.zip` in the `submission` folder you will need to remove that.
-We don't do it automatically so that you don't accidentally lose your work.

 ## Test running your submission locally